statengeneraal/laws-markdown/verdrag/anti-doping/convention/BWBV0004757/README.md

 ####Substances and methods prohibited in-competition

-In addition to the categories S0 to S5 and M1 to M3 defined above, the following categories are prohibited In-Competition:
+In addition to the categories S0 to S5 and M1 to M3 defined above, the following categories are prohibited *In-Competition*:

 ####Prohibited substances